 Being an ‘equivalency sport’, coaches divide the scholarships offered in any manner they see fit.
 For example, if a coach holds 5 funded scholarships, they may choose to give the full scholarship to 5 students, or half the amount to 10 students, or any combination which falls within the maximum cap.
 These scholarships spread across all years, so the number of scholarships available to freshmen varies depending upon the available number of scholarships.

 The basic requirements, apart from excelling at swimming and performing well at major meets are that the student must have graduated from high schools, and completed 16 core courses with a minimum GPA of 2.5 in each.

 Students who have been swimming throughout high school are welcome to apply to this scholarship opportunity—regardless if they plan to swim in college or not.
 The committee will be looking for a student dedicated to swimming, who has shown leadership in the pool and out, has integrity, and is inclusive.

-Students are asked to submit their transcript, ACT/SAT score, an essay, a letter of recommendation, and have a cumulative GPA of at least 3.0.
+Students must submit their transcript, ACT/SAT score, an essay, a letter of recommendation, and have a cumulative GPA of at least 3.0.

-This scholarship was instituted by friends and family of the Late Bob Black and is intended to support the CSU Bakersfield Women’s Swimming Program.
-The award amount varies and is to be used exclusively for the CSU Bakersfield Women’s Swimming Program.
+This scholarship was instituted by friends and family of the L=late Bob Black and is intended to support the CSU Bakersfield Women’s Swimming Program.
+The award amount varies and may only use it for the CSU Bakersfield Women’s Swimming Program.

 This scholarship is to be awarded to students enrolled at Augustana University.
 They need to maintain at least a 3.0 GPA to receive this scholarship in the continuing years.
-It is awarded to high performing student-athletes in the NCAA Division II, Northern Sun Intercollegiate Conference.
+The scholarship awards high performing student-athletes in the NCAA Division II, Northern Sun Intercollegiate Conference.